lukebemish/lukebemish.github.io/resume.md

 ## Research Experience

 ### CURI Summer Researcher

-**Summer 2022** - *St Olaf College*

-Explored the presence of neural responses to magnetic stimuli in the retina.

-Compared approaches from information theory to classical approaches for quantifying neural response in retinal ganglion cells.

-Designed a data pipeline to process neural spike data recorded from a multi electrode array and characterize its response to a known stimulus.
+**Summer 2024 – Spring 2025** — *St. Olaf College* — Mechanisms of auditory eavesdropping in *Ormia ochracea*, a parasitoid fly

+Investigated how flies adapt to changes in host song patterns through behavioral experiments comparing different populations

+Recorded from auditory neurons and conducted behavioral experiments to determine what information flies extract from host cricket song patterns

+Collaborated with other students to conduct research on and maintain several fly populations

 ---

+### Summer Undergraduate Researcher

+**Summer 2023** — *St. Olaf College* — Dynamics of Costa Rican singing mouse song structure

+Characterized differences in note timing between social and solitary contexts

+Built a low-parameter model of note timings

+Investigated social-context-dependent sources of variance in song length

+---

+### CURI Summer Researcher

+**Summer 2022** — *St. Olaf College* — Potential retinal mechanisms for magnetoreception in birds and turtles

+Analyzed neural data recorded from a multi-electrode array for which we were unsure of how our information of interest may have been encoded

+Located and mitigated sources of electromagnetic noise in our experimental setup

+Assembled a data pipeline capable of analyzing the large amounts of neural data collected

+---

 ### Summer Intern at Air Force Research Labs

-**Summer 2020-2021** - *Cold Atom Lab, Kirtland AFB, NM*
+**Summer 2020-2021** — *Cold Atom Lab, Kirtland AFB, NM*

-Simulated, built, and tested a high-current op-amp power supply for a cold atom system.
+Simulated, built, and tested a high-current op-amp power supply for a cold atom system

-Developed and implemented a type of Bayesian optimization algorithm to more efficiently cool atoms in an atomic physics experiment.
+Developed and implemented a type of Bayesian optimization algorithm to more efficiently cool atoms in an atomic physics experiment

 ---

 ### Research Science Institute

-**July 2020** - *Center for Excellence in Education*
+**July 2020** — *Center for Excellence in Education*

-Designed a computational approach for Foldiak's algorithm, an alternative approach to categorization using neural-inspired unguided learning, for use without prior knowledge of the probabilities of features.
+Designed a computational approach for Foldiak's algorithm, an alternative approach to categorization using neural-inspired unguided learning, for use without prior knowledge of the probabilities of features

 ---